 We help our fellow Tanzanians living in extreme poverty have better lives.

-NCDF is a 501c3 non-profit NGO organization based in the United States and registered & operating in Tanzania.
-Every cent raised goes directly to alleviating suffering with absolutely zero administrative cost.
+NCDF is a 501c3 non-profit NGO organization based in the United States and registered & operating in Tanzania under the Non Governmental Organizations Act, No. 24 of 2002 as amended from time to time.
+Your donation is tax-deductible.

 Now they have other options for their lives.